Phillip S. Jarvis

 -

 I recently launched Career Callings, a free online resource to help youth and adults discover their purpose by exploring ways they are called to make the world better, using the UN Global Goals.
-I encourage you to try it and share the link with your networks.
+I encourage you to try Career Callings and share the link with your networks.
 "Callings are urgings from the deep self that tell us what it will take to make our lives literally 'come true.”
 They point us toward awakenings, course corrections, and powerful authenticity."
 Gregg Levoy, Callings

 EMPOWERING STUDENTS